Junos OS Routing Processes

 fsad (the file system access daemon)

-Enables PICs to send special logging information to the Routing Engine for archiving on the hard disk.
+Enables PICs to send special logging information to the Routing Engine for archiving on the hard drive.

 Point-to-Point Protocol (PPP) process